bitPogo/kmock/docs/src/howto/advanced.md

 }
 ```

-Also you still can override specific methods or properties by using the corresponding Proxy Property.
+You still can override specific methods or properties by using the corresponding Proxy Property.
 In other words methods or properties of an SO are used instead of throwing an error, if no behaviour or stub was assigned to a Proxy, so it acts completely non intrusive.

 !!!note